WorksheetPlanning limits applyLast reviewed July 7, 2026

 Array geometryTilt, azimuth, array type, and shade noteGeometry changes useful irradiance and seasonal output

-Peak sun hours handoff
+Peak sun hours documentation

-Peak sun hours handoff
+Peak sun hours documentation

 Use caseWorksheet fieldBoundary